lisite19920722/SmartVoiceReact/README.md

 # SmartVoiceReact
 A smart app(v4.0) which can automatically recognize one's voice using react native.

+# How to Run
+run "react-native run-android" in the root folder.

 # About 404 Bug
 use react-native start<br>
 use npm instead of cnpm